microsoftgraph/microsoft-graph-toolkit/docs/components/tasks.md

 ## Graph Scopes

-For the O365 Planner Data-Source, the `'Groups.ReadWrite.All'` permission is universally required.
+For the Microsoft Planner Data-Source, the `'Groups.ReadWrite.All'` permission is universally required.

-For the Microsoft Todo Data-Source, the `'Tasks.ReadWrite'` is universally required.
+For the Microsoft To-Do Data-Source, the `'Tasks.ReadWrite'` is universally required.

 ## Authentication